-Breeding dogs are typically chosen based on their individual performance- pointing, retrieving, range, conformation, OFA certified hips, etc. Progress can be made this way, especially if their ancestors’ records are good, but it is not unusual for a very fine dog to produce mediocre offspring.
+Typically breeding dogs are chosen based on their individual performance- pointing, retrieving, range, conformation, OFA certified hips, etc. Progress can be made this way, especially if their ancestors’ records are good, but it is not unusual for a very fine dog to produce mediocre offspring.
 An OFA certified dog that throws a high rate of dysplasia is a common example of this.

 This selection process is easy to illustrate by looking at how to reduce hip dysplasia in a breeding program, but the principles apply to any characteristic that is inherited through more than one gene.
 As an example, if a particular dog is the only one from its litter that points birds, chances are at least a few of it’s pups will not point.
 If all its littermates have strong pointing instincts then its pups most likely will too.

 Every breeding will produce a range of hip ratings in the pups.
 There may be outliers, but the majority of the pups will usually group mainly within a spread of one or two ratings.
 Exactly where that group lies along the spectrum of OFA ratings tells you a lot about the genetic makeup of dogs in the litter.
 For instance, if the ratings group mostly toward the middle of the spectrum they have been pulled that direction by dysplasia genes passed on by the sire and dam.
 On the other hand, if most of the pups are good or excellent they probably aren’t carrying many of the genes that cause dysplasia.
 The more pups you have evaluated, the more reliable this information is.

 Looking at the hip ratings from a few hypothetical litters will help to illustrate this.
 As an example consider this graph of a litter of 8 pups with the following ratings:

 |Litter #1- 2 Good, 4 Fair , 1 Borderline, 1 Mild